 10 days in the fridge or up to 6 months wrapped in the freezer.

 Tracking notifications will be sent to your email address and mobile number (if supplied during ordering).
+Do check your spam filter if nothing arrives in your 'inbox'.

 Please pay by MasterCard, Visa, Solo, American Express and your PayPal account.
 We also accept BACS payments.
 No cheques please.